 These societal attitudes were upheld by staff within care settings, which in turn contributed to abuse and neglect.
 The Inquiry also saw evidence of racist attitudes towards Pacific children, young people and adults in care.
 These were often combined with negative and discriminatory attitudes about migrants, which were exacerbated during and after the Dawn Raids in the mid-1970s.
 The culture of most State and faith-based care settings mirrored an ignorance of Pacific cultures within wider Aotearoa New Zealand society and the official policy of ‘assimilating’ Pacific migrants.
 Footnote 146

 Many of the State’s discriminatory policies and practices contributed to high rates of entry into care and abuse, disproportionately impacting Pacific Peoples.
-Pacific people in care were separated from their aiga and kāinga and experienced alienation from their cultures, languages and identities.
+Pacific people in care were separated from their aiga and kainga and experienced alienation from their cultures, languages and identities.
 Pacific Peoples were not able to access culturally appropriate forms of care for much of the Inquiry period.

 Discriminatory legislation, policies and practices reflected the views and attitudes of the people who designed them.
 Footnote 147 By and large those people lacked diversity and lived experience.
 Footnote 148 Pacific survivors and their families’ perspectives and solutions were often marginalised, and excluded from influencing the design of legislation, policies and practices.